elaydae/MO-IT101-Group-11/README.md

-Great — since this is **for an academic submission**, the README should look **professional, structured, and easy for professors to evaluate**.
-Below is a **clean academic-style GitHub README.md** with:

-* Table of Contents
-* Clear sections
-* Proper formatting
-* Professional explanation of your code
-* Compliance with your PDF requirements

-You can **copy this directly into your GitHub `README.md`**.

----

 # MotorPH Payroll System

 A Java-based payroll system that processes employee salary information using attendance records stored in CSV files.